Boundary Waters Care Center COVID-19 Infection Prevention and Response Action Plan

 - Quarantining COVID-19 positive residents and implementing enhanced infection control measures.
-We have established a designated area in our care center for any COVID-19 positive residents where they are cared for and supported by designated team members.
+COVID-positive community members will be quarantined and supported by designated team members as appropriate.
 We continue to follow all infection control protocols as outlined by the CDC, CMS, and state and local health officials.
-COVID-19 positive residents remain in quarantine until they are well and cleared by medical professionals, and meet the CDC symptom-based criteria for return to normal activity.
+COVID-19 positive residents and tenants remain in quarantine until they are well and cleared by medical professionals, and meet the CDC symptom-based criteria for return to normal activity.

 - Advising COVID-19 positive team members to take all appropriate measures.
 For the health and well-being of our senior living community, any symptomatic team member is asked to notify their supervisor and schedule a COVID-19 test.
 We follow CDC guidance on the return-to-work criteria for health care professionals with confirmed COVID-19 diagnoses.

 - Taking environmental safety precautions.
 Our housekeeping team continues to take extra measures to clean and disinfect all high-touch areas throughout the buildings.
 This includes countertops and tables, faucet handles, toilet flush handles, door knobs, door handles, crash bars, bathroom and kitchen areas, elevator call buttons, and hand rails.

 - Assuring safe congregate dining and group activities.
 Communal dining and congregate group activities will occur while adhering to the core principles of COVID-19 infection prevention.
 This includes physical distancing, covering faces with masks per CDC and CMS guidance, and practicing proper hand hygiene.